XTRABYTES/XCITE.OLD/README.md

 --------
 ### Dependencies
-Dependencies are a set of resource files (modules, libraries) needed for the creation of the application.
-You can compile, from source, by using the correct compiler.
+Dependencies are a set of resource files (modules, libraries) used in the creation of the application.
+Existing dependencies can be used or they can be compiled, from source, with the correct compiler.<br>
+Libraries or modules can include configuration data, documentation, message templates, subroutines, classes, values or type specifications.

 #### Required dependencies for the desktop platform (Windows, macOS, Linux):
 - [Boost 1.60](https://www.boost.org/users/history/version_1_60_0.html) -> C++ libraries